Yoder VS Traeger: Which Pellet Grill Should You Buy in 2026?

 Buying a pellet grill is no small investment.
 If you’re planning on parting with your hard-earned cash you want to know that what you’re buying is worth every cent.

-With that in mind, we’re comparing Traeger, the grandaddy of pellet grill manufacturers with a huge range of mass-market models, with Yoder who has a reputation for building competition-grade, high-end smokers.
+With that in mind, we’re comparing Traeger, the grandaddy of pellet grill manufacturers, with a huge range of mass-market models, with Yoder, which has a reputation for building competition-grade, high-end smokers.

 We’ll look at how the two brands compare and do an in-depth comparison between the Traeger Timberline and the Yoder YS640S to help you make your decision.